- 1 Ashford Castle, Cong, County Mayo, Ireland

 Kronovalls Vinslott, Tomelilla, Sweden

-With room names like Chardonnay, Pinot Noir, and Negroamaro, the 15-room Kronovalls Vinslott Castle is all wine (though you won't find too many vineyards in this part of the world).
+With room names like Chardonnay, Pinot Noir, and Negroamaro, the 15-room Kronovalls Vinslott is all wine (though you won't find too many vineyards in this part of the world).
 Curated weekend packages at the castle include afternoon tea complemented by Italian sweets, five-course dinners revolving around seasonal delicacies, and expertly paired wine tastings.
 Feel free to sip away, knowing that your night will end in a plush four-poster bed, cloaked in a romantic 18th-century canopy.

 Chateau Rhianfa, Anglesey, North Wales